 All protective relays which require external power to operate must be supplied by a DC battery system that can maintain power to the protective devices for a minimum of 8 hours during a complete power outage.
 The DC system must include a charging system with alarming for failure of the charger.
 The battery system must be equipped with a DC-undervoltage detection alarm or be monitored by a 24/7 monitoring facility.
-In the event of a failure of the DC power supply, the protection scheme will be considered failed and the DER(s) associated with the protective schemes must be quickly and automatically disconnected from the Area EPS system.
+In the event of a failure of the DC power supply, the protective schemes must be quickly and automatically disconnected from the Area EPS system.
 The DER system must also be blocked from reconnection with the Area EPS system until the DC power to the protective relaying system is re-energized.